The Groovy command line (groovy or groovy.bat) is the easiest way to start using the Groovy Language.

 This may not look useful, but it fits in with the UNIX tradition of chaining simple programs together to build powerful commands.
 Tools like perl, sed, awk and grep do these jobs very well.
 But many users have limited experience with these tools' arcane syntax and will be more familiar with Java and therefore Groovy.

-Because looping through STDIN or input files tends to be a common thing to do, groovy (and ruby, perl etc) provide shortcuts for this. currently broken, groovy not flushing output
+Because looping through STDIN or input files tends to be a common thing to do, groovy (and ruby, perl etc) provide shortcuts for this. currently broken, groovy not defaulting to STDIN

 -n will loop through each line of the input, and provide it to your script in the line variable.